 It took a decent amount of time stenciling the tops of both tables with my favorite gold paint by Modern Masters (both soooo worth it), I moved on to adding more gold to the pops of detail on the legs and sides of the tables.
 I personally think it is just what these tables needed to give them some more dimension.

-I personally think it is just what these tables needed to give them some more dimension.
+I personally think it is just what this side table makeover needed to give them some more color and dimension.

-Once, I completed all the sides on the tables, I let it all dry.
+Once, I completed all the decorative sides on the old tables, I let it all dry.

-Then it was time for furniture wax to seal these pieces and to protect the paint from wear and tear.
+Then it was time for clear wax to seal these pieces and to protect the paint from wear and tear.
+I want these traditional side tables to last for awhile!

 All I did to use the wax was to use a rag with a dollop and apply it in a circular motion.
 A little of this wax goes a long way.
 It didn’t take much to cover both tables.